Simplylovetag e-Magazine

 What is the diet of energetic people?

-They eat broth.
+They eat the broth.

-What is the diet of fatigue people?
+What is the diet of fatigued people?

 They don't eat broth.